fmolani/BFE-QM3/README.md

 For the complete mathematical formulation of ΔG, ΔU, ΔW, and the QM correction term, please refer to Equations (1)–(6) of the accompanying manuscript.

-## Usage

-Detailed instructions for executing the complete BFE-QM3 workflow are available in:

-`src/README.md`

 ## How to Run